The Digital Scholarship Repository at

 - If a work is removed, a citation including original metadata will always remain, with a note regarding the removal, e.g. “removed at request of author,” or “removed at the discretion of …,” or “removed by legal order.”

 Preservation and Stewardship

 It is the responsibility of the library to preserve submitted content using accepted preservation techniques.
 If the library ceases to support the Repository, the library will return content to contributing units and transfer to the LMU/LA Archives the content of units that have ceased to exist.

 Procedures for Submitting Content

-During the pilot phase, library staff will manage the submission of content to the Repository.
-Starting with published works authored by members of the Digital Scholarship Repository Advisory Committee, library staff will compile a list of postable content – using members’ CVs and by searching publishers’ journal databases.
-Each member will then be asked for permission to post the works to the Repository.
+Library staff will manage the submission of content to the Repository.
+Starting with published works library staff will compile a list of postable content – using an author’s CVs and by searching publishers’ journal databases.
+Each author will then be asked for permission to post the works to the Repository.
 If a publication was co-authored by other LMU/LA or Loyola Law School faculty or staff, permission will be requested from all such co-authors.

 When a published PDF is available, library staff will verify that the publisher allows posting to a repository.
 If a publisher’s standard policy does not allow such posting, library staff will assist the author in requesting an exception.

 When a published PDF is not available or the publisher does not grant an exception, library staff will request a preprint from the faculty member, preferably in electronic format (e.g. Word or PDF file).
 If an electronic file is not available, the library will request an original or best copy of the work for scanning to archival quality.